 The Falconer Chidren’s Home

 The Falconer Trust was formed in 1980 by Henry and Irene Webb, and its primary aim is to support the work of Lilias Falconer and the Children’s home that she started in 1949 in Kabulamema, Northern Rhodesia now Zambia.
 Henry and Rene both passed away in 2010 and the day-to-day running of the Trust is now in the hands of his son Ken and his wife Pat, who from their base in Norfolk receive and despatch all of the donated goods.
-From May 2014 the day-to-day running of the charity will be taken over by Neil Starling.
+In May 2014 Neil Starling became the Manager of the Falconer Trust, taking over much of the day-to-day running of the trust.

 Miss Falconer passed away in 1998 and today the Children’s Home is being run by her children.
 Simon Samutala arrived at the Home just two days old and is now in charge of all the different activities and projects.
 Miriam Mulyata came when she was seven days old, and having trained as a nurse has the responsibility of looking after the children’s welfare and the running of the main house.

 Miss Falconer with Luke Fundulu and his infectious granny

 Nyachinduwa 21.3.47, we think at Chitokoloki Hospital

 This book tells the fascinating and inspiring story of Lilias Falconer, ‘The Lady With The Golden Heart’, and the establishing of the Falconer Children’s Home and Orphanage at Kabulamema.

 It draws extensively on Miss Falconer’s correspondence, as well as many personal reminiscences.

 The book is available for £9.50 including p&p, and all proceeds go towards the work of the Falconer Trust.
 Please email or write to request a copy.